Pharmacy Technician (Integrated) Apprenticeship

 - Learners cannot be enrolled onto another government funded programme

 - Learners cannot hold a level 4 qualification or above, unless the qualification is "materially different" from the apprenticeship in pharmacy framework.
-Any queries in relation to prior qualifications and their content in relation to the apprenticeship programme will be passed to our chief pharmacist
+Any queries in relation to prior qualifications and their content in relation to the apprenticeship programme will be assessed on an individual basis by specialist tutors

-- Learners must be on programme for a minimum of 24 months from their start date with Buttercups Training if they are contracted to work 30 hours or above.
-For learners who are contracted to work 21-29 hours per week, the minimum duration of the programme will be extended, pro rata
+- Learners will be on programme for a minimum of 12 months from their start date with Buttercups Training if they are contracted to work 30 hours or above.
+For learners who are contracted to work 21-29 hours per week, the minimum duration of the programme will be extended, pro rata.

 - Learners must meet the pre screening criteria in relation to: health and character, current ability and current level of maths, English and science knowledge